lakshmiDRIP/DROP/README.md

 ## Samples

- * The Java sample suite is also available as part of the developement load.
+ * The Java sample suite is also available as part of the development load.
  * The Excel samples are present on their own folder.
  * Test data is present in the Daemons folder.